-IANDS President Emerita Diane Corcoran urges IANDS members and friends to support a video project for veterans called Understanding Veterans' Near-Death Experiences.
+The new video DVD, Understanding Veterans' Near-Death Experiences, is NOW ON SALE ($24.95 IANDS members, $29.95 non-members).
 Service members who have had an NDE should be assisted by medical personnel or chaplains trained to deal with those who have experienced NDEs.
 However, because of lack of training, that care is often not available, and the impact of this crucial gap of care can be great.
 It is traumatizing, exacerbating the effects of already devastating injuries, as well as PTSD, and magnifying feelings of confusion, fear, isolation and hopeless despair.
 Veterans may carry these feelings for a lifetime.
-The Fund Raising Goal for this video project is $40,000.
-IANDS has contributed $14,000 toward the goal and we are still seeking donations of the final $15,000 to help promote the video to veterans and veteran care givers.
-See the video trailer on YouTube.
-The video DVD will be on sale shortly for $29.95.
+This new IANDS-sponsored Veterans' NDE Training Video provides answers.

 “I could see, floating in the air, the lifeguards attempting to resuscitate a lifeless body; it was mine.”
 “I saw a bright light that asked me, in a life review, what I have done in my life for love and learning.”
 “I felt peace and no fear of death.”
 These are the words of people reporting what they experienced during the time they “died” temporarily during a drowning episode, as reported by Holden and Avramidis in their book Near-Death Experiences While Drowning.
 Such Reports are termed near-death experiences (NDEs).
 Contemporary advances in cardiopulmonary resuscitation and defibrillation have enabled lifeguards and first responders to bring large numbers of victims back to life, heretofore unprecedented in human history.
 Of the millions of those who survive drowning each year, approximately 20% of survivors report NDEs.
 Read More!